 There are good websites and bad ones, some well-informed, some misleading, and distinguishing between them is not always easy, so a few words about values and motivation.

 In relation to origins, the present contenders in the market place are Darwinism and creationism.
 Both are entrenched, extreme, polemical positions, and many people prefer not to be identified with them.
 Strong opinions are held because what is being fought over is an explanation of life.

-Such an approach has its place.
-Nonetheless, life is best understood from the inside, from the experience of being oneself a living being.
+Consult biology textbooks and you’ll find that life is defined in various ways, generally majoring on its properties, such as growth, reproduction and energy utilisation.
+But surely life is best understood from the experience of being oneself a living being.
 We know it intimately even if we do not understand it, because we are beings that think, feel and perceive.
 Life is in essence spirit, not matter.
 Its origin must therefore be spirit.
 Every time a new baby comes into the world, it owes its life to the giver of life.

 That perception has implications for how one understands evolution.
 If, with every individual, life is a gift and comes from above, what passes from parent to child is only half the story.
 There is no natural selection of souls, and it is a mistake to suppose that life can account for itself, beginning from chemicals in the sea and gradually attaining the amazing diversity we see today.
 Organisms have changed over time, that is clear, and species have proliferated.
 But it is quite another thing to suppose that their ancestry can be reduced to the properties of self-organising atoms.
 Even bacteria are miracles of engineering.